nvb-uy/Prominent/PACK_CHANGELOG.md

 ## Important Changes
 - **Unholy Death Knight**: A versatile melee DPS that can grip targets and infect them with diseases.
+- **New Fate Talent: Decaying Devotion**.
+A Death Knight focused talent that removes elemental powers but increases your Unholy and Blood powers.
 - **Artifacts can now use Spell enchants**.
 Artifacts can now use again the spell enchants, making them way more powerful.
 - **Balance Changes**.
 General balance changes to try to get all late game builds to deal consistent ~300 DPS

 ## Artifact Changes
 - Fixed all artifacts (except Thunderwrath) not being able to use Spell enchants such as Spell Infinity or Spell Power.
-- Fixed artifact damage increase nodes not working properly on some artifacts. // TODO IN SOME
+- Fixed artifact damage increase nodes not working properly on some artifacts.
 - Fixed A'zhar damage calculation spiking way too fast than it should.
 - Frostmourne now gives +6 Unholy, Frost and Blood Power instead of +25%, it no longer gives soul power.
 - Fyr'alath now gives +4 Fire/Soul instead of +10%